SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 	* to add a new software, enter a name for the software (and confirm it by clicking **Create new** in the resulting window), a description, and its version (all required).
 	* to add a new version, select the software for which you want to add a new version from the dropdown list in the **Software** field and enter a version.
 3. Optionally, you can define the device type filter when adding a new software.
+4. Define the software type, it will make the software installable only on devices that have declared to support the particular software type.
-3. Either upload a binary from the file system or specify a URL from where the software can be downloaded.
+5. Either upload a binary from the file system or specify a URL from where the software can be downloaded.
-4. Click **Save**.
+6. Click **Add software**.

 ![Add software](/images/users-guide/DeviceManagement/devmgmt-software-add.png)